The NISQ Complexity of Collision Finding: Hybrid Compressed Oracle

-The two lemmas below describe what happens to the history and database when making a quantum or classical query.
-Among all the cases described below, the most interesting one is when the query is made at an index $x$ that is in the database but not in the history (i.e. $D(x) \neq \bot$ and $H(x) = \star$): up to a small resampling error state, the database remains unchanged apart from an added phase.
+The next lemmas describe what happens to the history and database when making a quantum or classical query.
+Among all the cases described below, the most interesting one is when the query is made at an index $x$ that is in the database but not in the history (i.e. $D(x) \neq \bot$ and $H(x) = \star$): up to a small resampling error, the database remains unchanged apart from an added phase.